 And sometimes these are the sorts of recipes that slide beneath my radar.
 But I know that tofu scramble recipes are in high demand here, so it’s always worth sharing a new one.

 The fundamentals of a tofu scramble, at least as I enjoy them, are as follows:

 After this, you can really play around and be creative.
-I’ve used curry in my tofu scramble.
-I’ve used sesame oil and a splash of mirin for an Asian twist, and I’ve used lemon and oregano for a more Mediterranean flavor.
-It’s really up to you.
-Treat your tofu scramble as you would a stir fry: a template that you can adapt with the seasons, your current inventory of produce and seasonings, and your mood.
+Treat your tofu scramble as a template that you can adapt with the seasons, your current inventory of produce and seasonings, and your mood.

 Needless to say, you can add any other vegetables you might have, or swap the zucchini for mushrooms or peppers or whatever!
 You can also finish the scramble off however you’d like: with a squeeze of lemon, an extra sprinkle of nooch, some salsa, avocado slices–whatever suits you.
 I enjoyed the scramble just as it was, fresh off the stovetop.

 This makes a great breakfast, which is of course the traditional way to serve tofu scramble, but the leftovers will be nice for lunch or dinner, too.
 Try stuffing it into a whole grain wrap or serving with some brown rice or quinoa to create a complete meal.